wisp-forest/docs/braid/getting-started.md

 ```

 Now there are a few things to unpack, let's go through them in order:
 - Our `SimpleCounter` is a `StatefulWidget` - this, along with its stateless counterpart (`StatelessWidget`) is the most common type of widget you'll find yourself authoring.
-We pick the stateful variant here because our counter must certainly keep track of some state (ie. the current count it's on) in order to be useful.
+We pick the stateful variant here because our counter must certainly keep track of some state (i.e. the current count it's on) in order to be useful.

   Now, we *cannot* simply store this state on the widget itself because, as part of braid's central design, widgets themselves are generally short-lived - they get used until the next time their parent's or ancestor's `build` method is called and then replaced.
 Thus, if we stored our count state on the widget, it would be reset the next time the an ancestor of the widget rebuilds.